Ollecram-Friends/JuliaPkgTemplates/mytemplate_howto.md

 The list of repositories that can possibly be given access to this secret can be modified at any time by clicking the `Update` button within the secret's display box.
 This is something we will do each time we create the repository for a new Julia package at the organization level.

+*CAVEAT.
+The above approach must be reviewed on account of the fact that the same Deploy Key cannot be defined for multiple repositories*.
+See GitHub [Machine users](https://docs.github.com/en/free-pro-team@latest/developers/overview/managing-deploy-keys#machine-users).

 ## PHASE 1 - Create the new package locally
 1. Open the shell and execute the following commands to ***clone this project***
     - `cd $JAVA_PKG_DEVDIR`